 Check out our WordPress guides below.
 For each of these, we use Bluehost, which gives you a WordPress website, domain and business email for just $2.95/month:

-- Create a Real Estate Website
+- Create a Restaurant Website (With restaurant template)

 Option 2: Use a Website Builder like Weebly ($12/month)